NateWr/swordv3/readme.md

 - [x] Automatic deposit of articles as soon as they are published
 - [x] Manually deposit all previously published articles
 - [x] Notify admin or journal manager when deposits fail
+- [x] Export all deposit status data to CSV
+- [x] Re-deposit rejected articles or all articles
 - [ ] Deposit to more than one service
 - [ ] Deposit individual articles manually
 - [ ] Deposit metadata in OpenAIRE/DataCite format